The Square (restaurant)

 The Square was a London fine dining restaurant, opened on 13 December 1991 in St James's.
-Since the opening, it had been co-owned by chef Phil Howard and wine expert Nigel Platts-Martin.
-It also earned its Michelin star in 1994 and had held it from then.
-After it relocated to Mayfair in February 1997, The Square held two Michelin stars from 1998 to 2016, the same year when Howard and Platts-Martin sold it to a company held by Marlon Abela.
-After regaining its first Michelin star in 2017, it has been closed since 31 January 2020, leading to its star loss the following year.
+Since its opening, it had been co-owned by chef Phil Howard and wine expert Nigel Platts-Martin.
+It also earned its first Michelin star in 1994 and retained it from then on.
+After relocating to Mayfair in February 1997, The Square won a second Michelin star in 1998, which it retained until 2016, the same year when Howard and Platts-Martin sold the restaurant to a company held by Marlon Abela.
+It regained its first Michelin star in 2017.
+It closed on 31 January 2020, causing the restaurant to lose its star the following year.

 Background

-Former Oxford-educated lawyer Nigel Platts-Martin and chef Marco Pierre White, co-owners of Harveys, planned to establish a second restaurant located at West End.
+Former Oxford-educated lawyer Nigel Platts-Martin and chef Marco Pierre White, co-owners of Harveys, planned to establish a second restaurant in West End.
 Platts-Martin and White's partnership of the project fell through.
 Furthermore, profits of the critically acclaimed Harveys were less than expected, disappointing Platts-Martin.

-Phil Howard graduated from the University of Kent with a degree in microbiology but then, out of passion, pursued his cooking career.
+Phil Howard graduated from the University of Kent with a degree in microbiology but then, out of passion, pursued a career in cooking.
 Before the project, Howard started working at Harveys as a chef de partie in 1989.
-White sacked Howard after nine months of work.
-Howard shifted to another restaurant Bibendum as a chef de partie under head chef Simon Hopkinson.
-Howard was then rehired by White in 1990 to work at Harveys especially in order to be trained for White and Platts-Martin's upcoming second restaurant.
+White sacked Howard after nine months of working there.
+Howard moved to another restaurant, Bibendum, to work as a chef de partie under head chef Simon Hopkinson.
+Howard was then rehired by White in 1990 to work at Harveys, specifically to be trained for White and Platts-Martin's upcoming second restaurant.